wmb-software-consulting/pinocchio-escrow/README.md

 This program was built using the [Pinocchio](https://github.com/anza-xyz/pinocchio) library, a framework for developing Solana programs with a focus on security and efficiency.

-## Tests with LiteSVM
+## Tests with Mollusk

-The program includes a comprehensive suite of tests built using the [LiteSVM](https://github.com/LiteSVM/litesvm) library, providing a lightweight and efficient environment for testing Solana programs.
+The program includes a comprehensive suite of tests built using the [mollusk](https://github.com/anza-xyz/mollusk) library, providing a a lightweight test harness for Solana programs.
+It provides a simple interface for testing Solana program executions in a minified Solana Virtual Machine (SVM) environment.

+It does not create any semblance of a validator runtime, but instead provisions a program execution pipeline directly from lower-level SVM components.

 ## Setup